-Rebecca is a Certified Public Accountant.
+Rebecca Baker is a Certified Public Accountant.
 She has a BSBA from The Ohio State University.
 For more than 10 years, Rebecca served non-profit organizations while working for a global accounting firm.
-She has served on various non-profit board of directors and finance committees.
+She has served on various non-profit boards of directors and finance committees.
 She and her husband have two children, a boy and a girl.
 In her free time she enjoys being with her family, golfing, reading and running!

 Niccole McEwen is a parent of two children.

 Stephanie McNamara has a BA in International Relations from Boston University and a JD from Case Western Reserve University School of Law.
 She is a Guardian Ad Litem with Voices for Children, Lorain County’s CASA program.
 Stephanie serves on the Board of Directors of Game On and is active at Westlake United Methodist Church.
 She lives in Bay Village with her husband, Mickey, and her two children.
 She is also a parent match for Connecting for Kids.